 Friction during a massage or ingredients within the oil/lotion may be an unwelcome irritant if the skin on your arms and hands are already inflamed.

-If you're actively receiving treatment or managing a condition, check with your dermatologist or other health care provider if massage should be avoided in general.
+If you're actively receiving treatment or managing a condition, check with your dermatologist or other health care provider if massage should be avoided or modified.
 Sometimes it may be useful to get some extra hydration and stimulation to that skin.
 But as with anywhere else, if there are open sores or broken skin, avoiding the area is going to be standard protocol.

 Kasey's forearms and hands were frequently chapped and sore from handling drying agents at work.
 His doctor recommended wearing gloves and extra lotion when at home.
 The gloves helped a lot, and since we began using an extra thick lotion on hands during massage sessions, his hand's skin is healthier than ever.

-Or maybe your concerns are more about your scalp's topography - scars, bumps, lumps, or excess skin or fat?
+Or maybe your concerns are more about your arm's topography - scars, fat, bumps, lumps, or excess skin?

-Because our arms interact so much with our world, they tend to tell some of the story of our lives.
-Our injuries, surgeries, burns, or scars.
-The things and tools we've carried or wielded.
+Because our arms interact so much with our world, they tend to tell some of the story of our lives: Our injuries, surgeries, burns, or scars.
 Our weight gains and weight losses.
+The things we've carried.
+The tools we've wielded.

-However, you may prefer to keep some of your story to yourself and skip that part of the massage.
-And that's okay.
-Just make sure to say so before a massage - especially if the area you'd like avoided is hidden or not visually apparent.
+However, you may prefer to keep some of that story to yourself.
+It's perfectly okay to ask for the arms to be skipped.
+Just make sure to say so - especially if the area you'd like avoided is hidden or not visually apparent.
 And if your massage therapist forgets, kindly remind them.

 Amy said she wanted me to skip her arms during the massage therapy session.
 No problem.
 Several sessions later, she felt safe enough to inform me that an abusive relationship had left her arms scarred and pitted.
 I reaffirmed that whatever I massage is her choice.
 She said she wasn't quite ready, but would let me know when she was.